bUnit-dev/bUnit/docs/site/docs/getting-started/snapshottest-details.md

 > One notable snapshot testing feature is currently missing: the ability to auto-generate the expected output initially, when it is not specified.
 If you want to contribute to resolving this, take a look at [issue #3 on GitHub](https://github.com/egil/bunit/issues/3).

 > [!WARNING]
-> Razor tests, where <xref:Bunit.SnapshotTest> components are used, are currently only compatible with xUnit as the general purpose testing framework.
+> Razor tests, where <xref:Bunit.SnapshotTest> components are used, are currently only compatible with xUnit as the general-purpose testing framework.

 ## Parameters

-All parameters the <xref:Bunit.SnapshotTest> component supports is shown in the listing below:
+All parameters that the <xref:Bunit.SnapshotTest> component supports are listed below:

 [!code-cshtml[](../../../samples/tests/razor/AllSnapshotTestParameters.razor)]